 - Begin in a high plank with your hands in line with your shoulders, a straight line from head to hips to heels.
 Hold here for 15 seconds.

-- Bring your right knee to your left elbow and hold for 15 seconds.
+- Bring your right knee to your left elbow and hold for 10 to 15 seconds.
+Make sure to keep your core braced the entire time.

-- Bring your left knee to right elbow, holding for 15 more seconds.
+- Bring your left knee to your right elbow, holding for 10 to 15 more seconds.

 - Return to the plank position and hold for 15 seconds.